Phalcode/gamevault-docs/docs/server-docs/setup/setup.md

 2. **Add some games:** Prepare your game files in the required format for GameVault to identify and install them correctly.
 Read the [structure chapter](../structure.md) for important information.
 Once ready, proceed to [add your games](../adding-games.md).

-3. **Create an admin user:** Set up an admin user account to gain full administrative access to the application.
+3. **Create your first user:** Set up an admin user account to gain full administrative access to the application.
 Refer to the [user management guide](../user-management.md) for instructions on setting up the first user.

 4. **Enhance your games with metadata:** Connect your server to a metadata source such as IGDB to enrich your games with metadata.
 Learn how to do this in the [metadata chapter](../metadata-enrichment/metadata.md).